duggabe/gr-control/README.md

 **This is a work in progress**

 This package contains GNU Radio flowgraphs for transmitters and receivers.
-They work in conjunction with the station control module which contains USRP source and sink blocks, switching logic to control transmit / receive functions, antenna and power amplifier relay controls, and LED status indicators.
+They work in conjunction with the station control module which contains ADALM-Pluto source and sink blocks, switching logic to control transmit / receive functions, antenna and power amplifier relay controls, and LED status indicators.

 This is a modular design allowing various transmit and receive programs to operate with a common station control program.
 It is a "plug and play" concept.

 The package uses three separate processes which **run concurrently:** station control, a receiver, and a transmitter.
 They all can be on the same computer or on two or three separate computers according to the users needs.

-It has been tested with GNU Radio version 3.9.0.RC0, but can be adapted to 3.8 versions.
-An ADALM-Pluto can be substituted for the USRP.
-Other hardware can be used as well, but has not been tested.
+## Versions

+There are two branches of this repository:

+* `main` (the default) contains flowgraphs for GNU Radio 3.8 and uses an ADALM-Pluto.
+* `maint-3.9` contains flowgraphs for GNU Radio 3.9 and uses a USRP device.

+Instructions are given below to load the desired version.

 ## Installation